HypeCheck

 What It Doesn't Do

 Not proven to directly treat or manage diabetes on its own.
-No evidence from these studies that it improves hormones, reduces inflammation, or boosts gut health by itself.
+No evidence from these studies that it improves cardiovascular health, hormone levels, or inflammation.
 Don't confuse its role as a placebo ingredient in studies with it being an active therapeutic agent.
-It is not a probiotic or prebiotic.
+Not a weight-loss supplement.

 Evidence-Based Benefits